AdobeDocs/cja-apis/src/pages/endpoints/dimensions/index.md

 `GET https://cja.adobe.io/dimensions`

-For example, get a response of all dimensions shared with the user.
+, get a response of all dimensions shared with the user.

 <CodeBlock slots="heading, code" repeat="2" languages="CURL,JSON"/>